roytravel/Interesting/README.md

 # Function
 * Find youtube video that user want to see
 * Find knowledge in wikipedia
-* Collect acvitiy information of user
+* Collect activity information of user
 * Get Wether Information